 3) Risk Management

-For any marketing campaign to succeed, managers need to ensure they have enough budget, instruments, and specialists with smart strategies in a pocket.
-Modern time and project management tools make it easier to estimate everything and do the perception of risk, but, in 2021, you can’t count on the numbers only.
+For any marketing campaign to succeed, managers need to ensure enough budget, instruments, and specialists with smart strategies in a pocket.
+Modern time and project management tools make it easier to estimate everything and perceive risk, but in 2021, you can’t count on the numbers only.

 To grow your risk management skills next year, make sure to consider the human aspect when making calculations.
 Numbers alone can’t guarantee that your plan or strategy will work out.
 (Another lesson to learn from 2020, huh?)